Basildon History Basildon History Basildon History Basildon History Basildon History

 If you have any memories or stories of times before the new town, or during development, or just memories in general of life in Basildon, Dunton, Laindon, Langdon Hills, Nevendon, Pitsea or Vange and would like to contribute to 'Basildon Stories', please feel free to enter your contribution into the text box below.

-There is no limit on how much you can write, or alternatively you can work offline and copy and paste from a word processor into the text area.
+There is no limit on how much you can write, or alternatively you could work offline and copy and paste from a word processor like Microsoft Word into the text area.

 Name:

-E-mail address: (Note: For contact only & not displayed on website)
+E-mail address: (Note: For contact only and not displayed on the website)

 The title of your contribution: